-MUSIC-41A ELEMENTARY PIANO I 1.0 UNITS Transferable to CSU/UC
+MUSIC-41A ELEMENTARY PIANO I 1.0 UNITS

 This course is a continuation from MUS 41A in beginning piano skills.
 It includes basic finger techniques beyond five-finger patterns, pedal technique, sight reading, and solo repertoire as they are encountered in beginning piano music.
 An emphasis is on developing musical skills necessary for playing level-appropriate repertoire.